vatpac-technology/sops/docs/terminal/melbourne.md

   <figcaption>MAV Airspace Side Profile</figcaption>
 </figure>

+### Melbourne Radar (MAW)
+MAW is responsible for the provision in class G airspace within the ML TMA.
+The position is **coupled with MAV** when MAV is online.
+The position is designed to reduce the workload of other TMA positions by identifing and issuing clearance (where available) to aircraft OCTA, then transferring them to the relevant TMA controller.
+[Explicit coordination requirements](#between-maw-and-appdep) exist between MAW and other ML TCU positions.

+**MAW** is **not permitted** to be opened unless there are **2 other active positions** (ie. MAE and MDN, or MAE and MAV) in the ML TCU.

+!!! note
+    MAV should be opened in preference to MAW due to the low level of traffic inbound to Avalon

 ### Airspace Division
 The divisions of the airspace between **MAE**, **MDN**, **MDS**, and **MAV** change based on the Runway Mode.